 For many people, a chance to swim with sea turtles is a dream come true.
 There are seven species existing today that can be found swimming and diving to the depths below the seas.
 Sea turtles have been around for over 110 million years – since the time of the dinosaurs.
 You can swim with turtles on any continent (except Antarctica).
 So get your swimming costume on, swap sandals for a pair of flippers and get ready to paddle around with one of Earth’s most ancient creatures.
+Now, some of these places are quite isolated, so switching a regular flight for a private jet charter might be your best choice.
+Click here for the best private jet chartering companies of 2020.

 The beautiful snorkel site of Turtle Town on the island of Maui is located on the south coast of the island and is a sanctuary for the Hawaiian green sea turtle there you can take a spectacular photo of marine life using an underwater camera or your DSLR camera.
 The unique series of underwater lava formations developed long ago by the eruptions of submarine volcanoes is a stunning site.
-Green sea turtles can be found in abundance as they roam the coral reefs networking with a wide variety of colourful tropical marine life.
+Green sea turtles can be found in abundance as they roam the coral reefs networking with a wide variety of colorful tropical marine life.

 Barbados is home to the hawksbill and leatherback turtles.
 These curious creatures were once endangered by over-fishing but are now protected and monitored throughout the island.
 Fishermen work hard to look after these hard-shelled reptiles, feeding them and making sure their nests are safe from harm.
 Some fishermen even take on a beautician role, scraping barnacles off their backs.
 The best way to guarantee a sighting is by embarking on a boat ride or scuba dive.

-At the Cook Island Marine Reserve, located on the Gold Coast in the south east of Queensland, visitors can see a variety of tropical fish species including clown fish, damsel fish, angel fish, the occasional manta rays and, of course, the resident green sea turtles.
+At the Cook Island Marine Reserve, located on the Gold Coast in the southeast of Queensland, visitors can see a variety of tropical fish species including clownfish, damselfish, angelfish, the occasional manta rays, and, of course, the resident green sea turtles.
 Cook Island Marine Reserve is a small protected island with an abundance of soft and hard coral gardens, making it a perfect sanctuary for marine life.
 Green sea turtles can be spotted all year round.

 Akumal means ‘place of the turtles’ in the Mayan language, and this small beach town certainly lives up to its name.
 Located between Playa del Carmen and Tulum, the small town is considered a place that offers tropical therapy for the soul.
 During the months of May and October, green sea turtles lay their eggs in the sand, and once the babies have hatched they make their way to the sea.
 Snorkelers are likely to spot turtles casually grazing on the ocean floor or gliding up to the surface flapping their flippers, before diving down again.

-Greece is the only country in Europe where the loggerhead turtles nest, and the island of Zante is considered the most important nesting area in the Mediterranean.
+Greece is the only country in Europe where the loggerhead turtles nest and the island of Zante is considered the most important nesting area in the Mediterranean.
 The nearby national marine park aims to preserve the natural environment and allow the turtles to come back each year and nest in safety.
 If you visit Zante in the summer months, you may get the chance to see the loggerhead turtles swimming off Laganas Beach.